Name: Faithlina Chan

 Involvements Outside Music: UPS Christian Fellowship, Technology Services Client Support Team

-Why did you choose Puget Sound?
-Puget Sound is a hidden gem.
+On why I chose Puget Sound: Puget Sound is a hidden gem.
 I'd hardly heard of it but once I visited the beautiful campus and met with the cello teacher and Artist-in-Residence, David Requiro, I knew this was the right school for me.
 I experienced a great connection with Requiro and felt so welcomed by the helpful music faculty and staff.
 Coupled with the wonderful environment of the school, I was confident in my decision to attend Puget Sound.

 Favorite thing about Puget Sound and the School of Music: The professors are very friendly and truly care about their students.
 The small class sizes enable professors to take the time to meet with students individually for extra help or just to connect on a more personal level.
 Puget Sound also made the transition into college extremely smooth with a fantastic orientation program and students and professors who are ready to be there for you.